ItsPi3141/alpaca-electron/README.md

 ## 🔧 Troubleshooting

+### General
 -   If you get an error like, "Invalid file path" when pasting the path to the model file, you probably have some sort of misspelling in there.
 Try getting the path again.
 -   If you get an error like, "Invalid model file", your model is probably corrupted.
 Try downloading the model again
 -   If you get any other error, create an issue in the "Issues" tab at the top of this page.
 Describe in detail what happens, and include screenshots.

+### MacOS
+- If you get an error that says "App can't be opened because it is from an unidentified developer.", go to the Applications folder.
+Then, hold the control key and click on the app.
+Then click "Open", then click "Open" when it gives you a warning.
+Your preference will be saved and MacOS will let you open the app normally from now on.

 ## 👨‍💻 Credits